strawmanpoems/strawman/poems/012_buy_more_shit.md

 you don't have enough
 you need more shit

-envy the massive steaming mounds sparkling with luminescent rice bits building mountains and castles of shit, little turds zipping by, flying to nowhere, you are not real until you have shit&mdash;
+envy those massive steaming mounds sparkling with luminescent rice bits building mountains and castles of poo poo, little turds zipping by, flying to nowhere, you are not real until you have shit&mdash;
 lots of shit

 so, study shit, study
-how shit is made,
+how it's made,
-how shit is governed,
+how it's governed,
-how to sell shit.
+how to sell it.
 ignore the cost, take a loan,
-peonize your spirit just for a small faction of time because the shit you learn feeds the shit you earn
+peonize your soul--for just a small faction of time, for the shit you learn feeds the shit you earn

 buy more shit
 you need more shit